zeitgitter/git-timestamp/doc/ServerList.md

 OriginStamp does provide neither a receipt nor proof of posting which could be added to the repository.
 Also, OriginStamp does not provide for an independent archival of its issued timestamps, so there is no two-way timestamping.

-# Chosing a good commit time for your own server

-To chose a good commit time for your own server, you may take the largest interval between any two timestampers and divide it into two uneven sections (i.e., divide it roughly according to the [Golden ratio](https://en.wikipedia.org/wiki/Golden_ratio).
-Try to avoid chosing the full hour, as some automated processes may already cluster there.